- On cultural diplomacy and contemporary music. Talk with Darja Korenčan Korez on the Radio-Television Slovenia 1

 Her recent work is a hybrid of composed and improvised music that includes elements of performing art through which she discovers her personal expression.
 Her interest lies in exploring contrasting and diverse sound layers of various timbres and textures.
 She aims to expand the sound palette in her music through incorporation of different sound objects.

-Currently, she works as an Assistant to the President of the International Society for Contemporary Music (Austrian Section) and to the Secretary General of impuls .
-International Ensemble and Composers Academy for Contemporary Music.
+Currently, she works as the Office and Project Manager at the Austrian Section of the International Society for Contemporary Music.
 From September 2014 to September 2018, she served as the Project Manager and Secretary at the European Federation of National Youth Orchestras.
 Previously, she acquired professional experiences in diplomacy at the Consulate of the Republic of Slovenia in France and at the Embassy of the Republic of Slovenia in Vienna.

 duo clearobscure (Aleksandra Bajde & Emre Sihan Kaleli) is a contemporary music duo currently based in Vienna.
 Their work combines contemporary playing and singing techniques with theatrical elements and improvisation.
 As a duo they performed in Austria, Germany, Italy, and Slovenia.